cybercongress/go-cyber/docs/cyberd.md

 However, we got at least 3 problems with SpringRank:
 1. We were not able to implement it on-chain fast using Go in `euler`.
 2. We were not able to prove it for knowledge graph because we did not have provable knowledge graph yet.
-3. Also, we were not able to prove it by applying it for the Ethereum blockchain during computing the genesis file for `euler`.
-It could work, but for the time being it is better to call this kind of distribution a lottery.
+3. Also, we were not able to prove it by applying it for the Ethereum blockchain during computing the genesis file for first itteration of `euler`.

-So we decided to find some more basic bulletproof way to bootstrap the network: a rank from which Lary and Sergey have bootstrapped a previous network.
+So we decided to find some more basic bulletproof way to bootstrap the network: a rank from which Larry and Sergey have bootstrapped a previous network.
 The problem with original PageRank is that it is not resistant to sybil attacks.

 Token weighted [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) limited by token-weighted bandwidth do not have inherent problems of naive PageRank and is resistant to sybil attacks.
 For the time being, we will call it cyber•Rank until something better emerge.

 In the centre of spam protection system is an assumption that write operations can be executed only by those who have a vested interest in the evolutionary success of a relevance machine.
 Every 1% of stake in consensus computer gives the ability to use 1% of possible network bandwidth and computing capabilities.

-As nobody uses all possessed bandwidth, we can safely use 10x fractional reserves with 2-minute recalculation target.
+As nobody uses all possessed bandwidth, we can safely use up to 100x fractional reserves with 2-minute recalculation target.

 We would love to discuss the problem of vote buying mainly.
 Vote buying by itself is not such bad.
 The problem with vote buying appears in the systems where voting affects the allocation of inflation in the system like [Steem](QmepU77tqMAHHuiSASUvUnu8f8ENuPF2Kfs97WjLn8vAS3) or any state-based system.
 So vote buying can become easily profitable for adversary employing a zero-sum game without a necessity to add value.
-Our original idea of a decentralized search was based on this approach, but we reject this idea completely removing incentive on consensus level for knowledge graph formation completely.
+Our original idea of a decentralized search was based on this approach, but we reject this idea removing incentive on consensus level for knowledge graph formation completely.
 In our setting in which every participant must bring some value to the system to affect predictive model vote buying become NP-hard problem hence is useful for the system.

-To switch from one algorithm to another, we are going to make simulations and experiment with economic a/b testing based on winning chains through hard spoons.
+We understand that the ranking mechanism will always remain red herring.
+That is why we expect to rely on on-chain governance mechanism to define the wining one.
+We would love to switch from one algorithm to another, based on economic a/b testing through hard spoons of domain specific relevance machines though.

 Consensus computer based on relevance machine for cyber•Rank can answer and deliver relevant results for any given search request in the 64 byte CID space.
 However, to build a network of domain-specific relevance machines, it is not enough.
 Consensus computers must have the ability to prove relevance for each other.